Buy a Life Insurance Plan in a few clicks

 Copayment is one way that you contribute to the cost of your healthcare.
 You only have to pay a set amount (such as ₹300 per doctor visit) to cover some medical costs; the rest is covered by your insurance.

 A waiting period is the time you must wait before your health insurance policy covers certain benefits.
-The waiting period can vary depending on the type of benefit and the insurance company.
+The waiting period can vary depending on the types of premiums in term insurance and the insurance company.

 The free look period is a specific time frame, usually 15 to 30 days, during which the policyholder can review the terms and conditions of the insurance policy.
 If they decide to cancel the policy within this period, they can do so without any penalties and receive a full refund of the premium paid, minus any expenses incurred by the insurer.